wagnergaluppo/CRheoLab/doc/pages/meshParameters.md

 * **For boundary Faces**: \f$0.4 \| \vec{O_{cm} F_{i}} \|\f$;
 * Projection of the vector that connects the Face center of mass, \f$ \vec{F_{cm}}\f$, with each of the Face Points, \f$\vec{P_{i}}\f$, on the direction of the Skewness Vector, \f$\vec{S_{kw}}\f$, for all the Face Points (see Figure YY).

-\image html PtProj.png "Figure Y: Projection of Vector that connects the Face center of mass with the Face Points on the Direction of the Skewness Vector" width=350px
+\image html PtProj.png "Figure YY: Projection of Vector that connects the Face center of mass with the Face Points on the Direction of the Skewness Vector" width=550px